All Episodes

 Yeah, so Sean, I mean, I agree with you.

-Let's let's be honest.
+Let's be honest.

-The biggest reason that hydroxychloroquine and azithermycin combination is controversial is because President Trump supported it because anything that he says is going to work.
+The biggest reason that hydroxychloroquine and the zithromycin combination is controversial is because President Trump supported it, because anything that he says is going to work, I mean, the majority of the media is going to say it's not going to work.

-Now, the truth is when it comes to treatments and technology, we want it to, you know, have all the check marks for safety and efficacy.
+Now, the truth is, when it comes to treatments and technology, we want it to, you know, have all the check marks for safety and efficacy.

-But here's the thing, and this is not no strange thing.
+And this is no strange thing.

-I mean, Doctors Birch and Fauci dealt with this with the HIV epidemic and pandemic as well.
+I mean, doctors Birch and Fauci dealt with this with the HIV epidemic and pandemic as well.

 It's called parallel tracking.